Are you worried because you accidentally gave out your personal information to a scammer?

-Whatever the circumstance that you’re in, it is important for you to stay vigilant and take the necessary steps to ensure that you can protect yourself in case somebody uses your information deceptively or to cause harm.
+Whatever the circumstance you’re in, it’s important for you to stay vigilant and take the necessary steps to ensure that you can protect yourself in case somebody uses your information deceptively or causes harm.

-What are the potential risks involved in giving out your personal details?
+What are the potential risks involved in giving out your personal details to a scammer?

 There are numerous risks involved when your personal information falls into the wrong hands.
 What exactly could be done by the wrongdoers will depend on the type of info you have given out and how much you disclosed.

 The primary risk is being a victim of identity theft.
 Identity theft takes place when another person uses your identity to commit fraud.
 Identity thieves can use your identity to steal money from you by using your credit cards, accessing your financial accounts, or claiming your tax refund.

 They can also use your identity to commit a crime, get medical benefits, or be employed.